-John Mackintosh (1868 – 1920) and his wife opened a pastry shop in Halifax, Yorkshire, in 1890.
-A hard-working and persevering man, Mackintosh was a loyal lifelong member of the Methodist New Connexion denomination (United Methodist Church from 1907).
+John Mackintosh (1868 – 1920) and his wife Violet (1866 – 1932) opened a pastry shop in Halifax, Yorkshire, in 1890.
+The couple were lifelong members of the Methodist New Connexion denomination (United Methodist Church from 1907).

-Mackintosh was the largest toffee manufacturer in the world by 1905.
+John Mackintosh was the largest toffee manufacturer in the world by 1905.
 He sold an average of one hundred tons of toffee every week in England.
 He claimed to be the largest consumer of butter in the world.

 Over 8,000 tons of toffee were sold in Britain every year by 1910.
-John Mackintosh Ltd employed some 1,000 people by 1914.
-By 1914 a factory had been established in Australia.

-John Mackintosh died in 1920.
-He left over £150,000, and his company had assets of £350,000.
-In 1921 the company went public in order to pay estate duty.
+John Mackintosh died from a heart attack in 1920.
+He left an estate valued at over £150,000, and his company had assets of £350,000.

 Mackintosh could produce seven million pieces of toffee every day by 1921.
 The company employed 2,000 people in factories in Britain and overseas by 1932.

 Acquisition of A J Caley and new product launches